greg0ire/SonataMediaBundle/Resources/doc/reference/installation.rst

 .. note::

     To be able to generate domain objects, you need to have a database driver configured in your project.
-    If it's not the case, just follow this: http://symfony.com/doc/current/book/doctrine.html#configuring-the-database
+    If it is not the case, just follow this: http://symfony.com/doc/current/book/doctrine.html#configuring-the-database

 .. note::